Goodnight, Punpun Review: Inio Asano’s Dark and Haunting Coming-of-Age Story

 Goodnight, Punpun is a manga about hopelessness.
 Hiding behind the sweet aspect of the bird-looking family and the cute elementary children, there is a heavy, traumatic story about not being able to follow your dreams.

-The first visual distinctive trait of Goodnight Punpun is the appearance of the protagonist across the whole manga.
-Punpun is a small bird, with only a few lines to define him.
+The first distinctive visual trait of Goodnight Punpun is the protagonist’s appearance throughout the manga.
+Punpun is a small bird with only a few lines to define him.
 His family – mother, father, and uncle – looks similar, with only a couple of traits to differentiate them.
-This feature is particularly striking as the world around them is realistic, including every other character.
+This feature is particularly striking, as the world around them is realistic, including the other characters.
 However, everyone treats him no differently.

 Punpun’s weird appearance has more than one purpose.
 Since Punpun doesn’t have a human look, it’s much easier to identify with him.
-Furthermore, Punpun’s design changes as the character grows up and lives through new experiences, in more and more absurd ways.
+Furthermore, Punpun’s design changes as the character grows up and experiences new things, in increasingly absurd ways.
 For example, during moments of uncertainty or confusion, the author decides to draw him as a floating triangle with a smug face.

-Like in other works such as Solanin, a distinctive trait of Asano are the backgrounds, that in Goodnight Punpun gain particular meaning.
-There is a strong and constant opposition between the backgrounds, which were originally photographed, and the minimalist traits of Punpun.
+Like in other works such as Solanin, a distinctive trait of Asano is the backgrounds, which in Goodnight Punpun gain particular meaning.
+There is a strong, constant opposition between the backgrounds originally photographed and Punpun’s minimalist traits.
 Asano draws on the photographs, achieving an extremely realistic and detailed result.
 It almost seems like the characters were in the real world, while Punpun stands out as a kind of anomaly.

 Adults in Goodnight, Punpun are a complicated matter.
-Starting from his family, no adults seem reliable enough to offer him guidance in his childhood years.
+Starting from his family, no adults seemed reliable enough to offer him guidance in his childhood years.

-While Punpun’s father is mainly absent and seemingly does not care much, Punpun’s mother is erratic and acts as if she blames her son for ruining her life.
+While Punpun’s father is largely absent and seemingly uninvolved, Punpun’s mother is erratic and seems to blame her son for ruining her life.
 The only one who tries to relate to the young boy is his uncle Yuichi, but he is a flawed man himself.
-Even the teachers get angry at the students for no clear reasons.
-In general, they do not seem to care much about anything at all, letting life bring them wherever it wants.
+Even the teachers get angry at the students for no clear reason.
+In general, they do not seem to care much about anything, letting life lead them wherever it wants.

-This is not only the situation of Punpun but of his friends as well.
-Because of this, they grow up to be disenchanted, inherently aware of the fact that their dreams will never be fulfilled and they will have to look after themselves.
-Alienation is quite a heartfelt theme in Japan, as shown by other relevant works like Welcome to the N.H.K. by Takimoto Tatsuhiko.
-And Asano continued on exploring it in his next series, Dead Dead Demons De-De-De-De-Destruction.
-In this case, the opposition comes from a story talking about normal high-school students while an alien invasion is ongoing.
+This is not only the case for Punpun but also for his friends.
+Because of this, they grow up disenchanted, inherently aware that their dreams will never be fulfilled and that they will have to look after themselves.
+Alienation is a deeply felt theme in Japan, as shown by other works such as Welcome to the N.H.K. by Takimoto Tatsuhiko.
+And Asano continued exploring it in his next series, Dead Dead Demons De-De-De-De-Destruction.
+In this case, the opposition comes from a story about ordinary high school students while an alien invasion is underway.

 In an interview (contains spoilers), Asano describes Punpun as a character brought to the extreme by his principles.